awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 ### Configuring Your Gateway to Use the VMXNET3 Network Adapter<a name="NICChanging-common"></a>

-AWS Storage Gateway supports the E1000 network adapter type in both VMware ESXi and Microsoft Hyper\-V hypervisor hosts\.
+Storage Gateway supports the E1000 network adapter type in both VMware ESXi and Microsoft Hyper\-V hypervisor hosts\.
 However, the VMXNET3 \(10 GbE\) network adapter type is supported in VMware ESXi hypervisor only\.
 If your gateway is hosted on a VMware ESXi hypervisor, you can reconfigure your gateway to use the VMXNET3 \(10 GbE\) adapter type\.
 For more information on this adapter, see the [VMware website](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1001805)\.

 **Important**
 To select VMXNET3, your guest operating system type must be **Other Linux64**\.